Image

 Drain lines clog up from dust and other matter that get into the AC System, as well as fungal and other buildup within the pipe.

 When an Air conditioning technician services your A/C System they will make sure you have a clean condensate drain line.
 One of the methods is to attach a wet/dry vacuum to the end of the drain line and forcibly draw any buildup from the pipe while they pour a non-hazardous natural cleaning agent into the drain line.
-They will also place anti fungal condensate pan tablets to the condensate pan that will also help to prevent sludge and buildup.
+They will also place anti fungal condensate pan tablets to the condensate pan that will also help to prevent

 Why you should use quality filters for your air conditioning system.